FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

   algorithms and `.splitter` is constrained by which one you picked (B2's `stopifnot`).
 All five are now documented explicitly rather than inherited.

-The rest of P3 stands: the other 20-odd `.Rd` files still carry `\title{Title}` and empty `@param` entries, and P1's pruning is still the cheapest fix.
+Both were fixed by writing the five arguments out explicitly rather than inheriting them.

 == P4.
-Argument naming departs from the package convention
+Argument naming departs from the package convention <p4>

 *Status: fixed*, together with P5 --- the signature was breaking anyway, so both landed in one change. `doTrees(.object, .covariates, .influence, .splitter,